postmannen/actress/README.md

 ## Actress Overview

+Actor systems model a program as a collection of independent processes (actors), each with its own private state that no other actor can touch.
+Actors don't share memory; they communicate exclusively by sending messages to one another, which they handle asynchronously, one at a time.
+Because each actor owns its state and processes messages sequentially, there are no mutexes, no data races, and no lock-ordering bugs to reason about.
+This makes actor systems a natural fit for concurrent workloads on a single machine and for distributed systems.

+### So how is this done ?

-- Define custom individual **Processes** (Actors) that does some logic.
-  - Hint: Think of a Process like a normal function that will listen for events, and do some logic when an event is received.
+- Define custom **Processes** (actors) that do some logic.
+A Process can be thought of as a normal function that listens for events, which does it's logic when an event is received.
-- Multiple **Processes** (Actors) can be chained together to form a complete flow of work.
+- Multiple Processes can be chained together to form a complete flow of work.

-- Processes communicate with other Processes by sending **Events** (messages).
+- Processes communicate by sending **Events** (messages) to one another.
 - Multiple processes can run on the same instance, called a **Node**.
-- Multiple **Node** instances can run on the same machine.
+- Multiple Nodes can run on the same machine.
-- Nodes can also be spread out in a network of multiple machines.
-Actress will automatically forward messages to the correct Node, and the node will do what is described in the message.
+- Nodes can also be spread over a network of multiple machines; Actress provides functionality for automatically forwarding events between Nodes.

 ### Processes